What is a work trial?

-As part of the recruitment process, employers might ask you to come into the business and do a short unpaid work trial to demonstrate your abilities and suitability for the position.
+As part of the recruitment process, an employer might ask you to do a work trial.
+A work trial is a short (often unpaid) stint in the workplace.
+Work trials give you a chance to demonstrate your skills and suitability for the position.

 1. Know your rights

-Watch this video from the Fair Work Ombudsman exploring When it is and is not okay to complete unpaid work, such as volunteering or interning.
+You can also watch this video from the Fair Work Ombudsman exploring When it is and is not okay to complete unpaid work.

 2. Ask questions